How to Grow and Care for Spider Plants

 Light

-Spider ivy can adapt to conditions ranging from part sun to full shade.
-But what will give you the best results?
-Medium to bright indirect sunlight.
+Spider plants can adapt to conditions ranging from part sun to full shade.
+But for best results, choose a location in medium to bright indirect sunlight.

 A close up horizontal image of a large spider plant growing in a terra cotta pot set on a wooden surface with light streaming in through a nearby window.

-Some direct sunlight is okay, just make sure your spider ivy isn’t sitting in full sun all day long, or its leaves will scorch or even fade and loose its variegation.
+Some direct sunlight is okay, just make sure your spider plant isn’t sitting in full sun all day long, or its leaves will scorch or even fade and loose its variegation.

-And while these houseplants can live in shade, their leaves will not be as vibrant when grown in very low-light conditions.
-Bright, indirect light will give you the best foliage color.
+And while they can tolerate shade, the leaves will not be as vibrant when grown in very low-light conditions.

-Bright, indirect light is also what you should aim for if you want your spider ivy to produce lots of offsets.
+Bright, indirect light is also what you should aim for if you want your spider plant to produce lots of offsets.

 Temperature